Stakeholder alignment stacking plan

 Who are the stakeholders?

-• Each of these actors has their own reading of the project, their own priorities, and sometimes even their own agendas.
+Each of these actors has their own reading of the project, their own priorities, and sometimes even their own agendas.
 The stacking plan then becomes a negotiation ground, even a source of tensions.

 Divergent expectations

-What if we stopped the ping-pong?
+What if we stopped the endless iterations?

-This mode of operation has several limitations:
+This approach has clear limitations:

 Stackfit: a tool to align quickly, collectively, and transparently